SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q15: Lifecycle methods in class component**

-Mounting → Component is created and added to the UI ,it runs once after initial render
-          best for api calls,setting timers
+Mounting → when an instance of a Component is created and added to the UI/DOM ,it runs once after initial render. its best for api calls,setting timers  example constructor,getDeriveStateFromProps,render,componentDidMount()

 Updating → Component re-renders when state/props change, it runs after every update
-          Used to react to state/prop changes (e.g., data refresh)
+          Used to react to state/prop changes (e.g., data refresh)  example getDeriveStateFromProps,shouldComponentUpdate,getSnapshotBeforeUpdate,componentDidUpdate

-Unmounting → Component is removed from the UI,Runs before component is destroyed its use for cleanup(clear timers, remove event listeners)
+Unmounting → Component is removed from the UI/DOM, runs before component is destroyed its use for cleanup(clear timers, remove event listeners)example componentDidCatch
 ```txt
              Mounting     →     Updating     →     Unmounting
  (componentDidMount)  (componentDidUpdate)  (componentWillUnmount)